Charlie Siem: Life and career

-Charlie Siem was born in London, England, to Kristian Siem, a Norwegian businessman, and his South African-born wife.
+Charlie Siem was born in London, England, to Karen Ann (Moross) and Kristian Siem, a billionaire.
+His father is Norwegian.
+His mother is South African, and is Jewish; her family was originally from Lithuania and Ukraine.
 He has three sisters, all involved in arts: musician and composer Sasha Siem, visual artist and healing arts/yoga teacher Sophie Madeleine Siem, and artist and model Louisa Tatiana Kristianne Siem.

 Siem began the study of violin at age three when his interest was piqued upon hearing the cassettes his mother used to play for her children.
 He went on to study at Eton College and Girton College, Cambridge, and continued his violin studies with Itzhak Rashkovsky and Shlomo Mintz.
 He performed his first concerto with an orchestra at age 15, and played with the Royal Philharmonic Orchestra at age 18.
-He has gained recognition in the past few years by playing alongside artists such as The Who and Miley Cyrus.
-Among his fans include Lady Gaga and Katy Perry.
+He has played alongside artists such as The Who and Miley Cyrus.

 Siem is distantly related to Norwegian violin virtuoso and composer Ole Bull.

 He plays a violin made by Guarneri del Gesu from 1735, also known as "The d'Egville".
 The violin was previously owned by Yehudi Menuhin.

-A great believer in devoting time to worthwhile causes, Siem is an ambassador for The Prince's Trust.
+He is married to Countess Viola Arrivabene Valenti Gonzaga, first daughter of Count Giberto Arrivabene Valenti Gonzaga and Princess Bianca of Savoy-Aosta (daughter of Princess Claude of Orléans and Duke Amedeo of Aosta).